-- National leader and centre of expertise in accessibility, widening participation and educational pathways with a particular focus on early childhood and family learning.
+- A national leader and centre of expertise in accessibility, widening participation and educational pathways with a particular focus on early childhood and family learning.

-- National centre for the development of sustainable models of Home Visiting across Ireland and innovative emerging future orientated family home-based learning.
+- National centre for developing sustainable models of Home Visiting across Ireland and innovative emerging future-orientated family home-based learning.